-Breast augmentation is a real surgical procedures which carries potential risks.
-Dr. Waltzman will spend time in the office with you discussing the risks and benefits of breast augmentation surgery in detail.
+Any surgical procedure which carries potential risks.
+Dr. Waltzman will spend time in the office with you discussing the risks and benefits of breast surgery in detail.
 Some of these risks include:

 - Changes in sensation in the nipples and breast.
 This can result in increased or decreased sensation.
 This is usually only temporary.

 - Implant rupture or leakage.
 When a saline implant ruptures patients notice almost an immediate change in breast shape or size.
 This is similar to breaking a balloon filled with water.
 In contrast, if a silicone implant is damaged or ruptured, the patient may not notice any difference.
 Often times the rupture is detected incidentally during an imaging study.
 This is referred to as a “silent rupture”.
 Many implant companies will cover the replacement of a ruptured implant under the product warranty.